animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-One of the common Region types is a `REPLICATE` Region or “replica”.
-In short, when a Region is configured to be a `REPLICATE`, every member that hosts the Region stores a copy of the Region’s entries locally.
+One of the common Region types is a `REPLICATE` Region or "replica".
+In short, when a Region is configured to be a `REPLICATE`, every member that hosts the Region stores a copy of the Region's entries locally.
 Any update to a `REPLICATE` Region is distributed to all copies of the Region.
 When a replica is created, it goes through an initialization stage, in which it discovers other replicas and automatically copies all